 Once you have a valid written certification, have registered with the MMCC, and obtained a medical card, you can visit any of the licensed Maryland dispensaries to buy medical marijuana.
 Upon entering a dispensary, you or your caregiver must present their medical marijuana card to buy cannabis.
 Dispensary staff will verify your registration in the MMCC database.

 After you've checked in, you’re able to buy up to a 30-day supply of medical marijuana at one time.
 Purchasing limits are determined by the doctor that provided you the medical marijuana certification.
 Make sure to bring cash because most Maryland dispensaries only accept cash due to banks’ unwillingness to provide services to cannabis companies.
 Dispensaries offer a variety of dried cannabis flower, concentrates, and topicals.
 Maryland dispensaries do not sell edibles.

 Maryland does not accept out-of-state patients with medical marijuana cards.
 Dispensaries are only legally allowed to sell to patients registered with the MMCC.
 You can only register with the MMCC if you’re a Maryland resident over the age of 18 or a minor with a parent caregiver.

 Maryland’s medical marijuana program was slow to roll out, but once the market was active, patient registration flourished.
 There’s no sign of recreational rules being put in place anytime soon.
 For now, the medical marijuana program provides protection for those seeking relief from their conditions with medical cannabis products.

 Maryland Marijuana School

 Anyone looking for a Maryland marijuana school should enroll at the leading online marijuana school today.
 Learn all of Maryland's marijuana laws and get yourself in front of cannabis employers in Maryland.
-Earn your certifications online at the premier pot college, Cannabis Training University.
+Earn your cannabis certifications online at Cannabis Training University.